Exit State: Formation (2005–2008)

-This left Bright with many problems to be solved as drummers and guitarists seemed to be in short demand in his local area.
+This left Bright with many problems to be solved as drummers and guitarists seemed to be in short supply in his local area.
 Bright approached close friend Adam Stephenson to be the band's permanent guitarist and also asked I.C.O.N's newly appointed drummer, James Henderson, to take care of drumming duties on a temporary basis until a firm replacement could be found.
 Stephenson was unable to step in immediately so I.C.O.N's guitarist Scott Knowles helped out briefly for one show which was to be the last that Leigh played with the band.

 In November 2006, Adam Stephenson officially joined Exit State.

 Exit State started to find their footing in the North West of England rock community and a healthy local following began to quickly grow.
 In the summer of 2007 the band entered a Preston based battle of the bands competition.
 It was during the run in this competition that it was becoming obvious that drumming duties for both I.C.O.N and Exit State were taking its toll on Henderson and that he needed to be replaced as quickly as possible with a permanent drummer.
 As chance would have it, East Lancashire classic rock band The Freespirits broke up almost at the same point and Bright quickly swooped in to bag Freespirits drummer Peat Hicks.
-The band continued in the battle of the bands competition with Hicks to the semi finals where their participation ended.
+The band continued in the battle of the bands competition with Hicks to the semi-finals where their participation ended.